Database Instant File Initialization

-In SQL Server, data files can be initialized instantaneously to avoid zeroing operations.
-Instant file initialization allows for fast execution of the previously mentioned file operations.
-Instant file initialization reclaims used disk space without filling that space with zeros.
+In SQL Server, for data files only, instant file initialization (IFI) allows for faster execution of the previously mentioned file operations, since it reclaims used disk space without filling that space with zeros.
 Instead, disk content is overwritten as new data is written to the files.
 Log files cannot be initialized instantaneously.

 Instant file initialization is only available if the SQL Server service startup account has been granted SE_MANAGE_VOLUME_NAME.
 Members of the Windows Administrator group have this right and can grant it to other users by adding them to the Perform Volume Maintenance Tasks security policy.

 Some feature usage, such as Transparent Data Encryption (TDE), can prevent Instant File Initialization.